tc39/proposal-temporal/docs/instant.md

 A `Temporal.Instant` is a single point in time (called **"exact time"**), with a precision in nanoseconds.
 No time zone or calendar information is present.
-To obtain local date/time units like year, month, day, or hour, a `Temporal.Instant` must be combined with a `Temporal.TimeZone` instance or a time zone string.
+To obtain local date/time units like year, month, day, or hour, a `Temporal.Instant` must be combined with a time zone identifier.

 <!-- prettier-ignore-start -->
 ```javascript